-In terms of the types of journals covered in the search, the top journals within the innovation discipline seemed to consider strategy to be an important area of research.
+In terms of the types of journals covered in the search, the top journals within the innovation discipline seemed to consider this to be an important area of research.
+In contrast, primarily two of the top strategy journals have papers that link strategy and innovation, but the interest within the field of strategy is much more limited.
+Please see figure 2 for an overview of the outlets of the identified publications.

-Figure 2.
-Overview of identified publications per selected journal
+Figure 2: Overview of selected publications per journal